The Mutual Visibility Problem for Fat Robots with Lights: Preliminaries

 We assume that the execution starts at time $0$.
 Therefore, at time $t=0$, the robots start in an arbitrary configuration $\cC_0$ with $\dist(r_i,r_j)\geq 1$ for any two robots $r_i,r_j\in \bR^2$, and the color of the light of each robot is set to {\it Off}.

-Formally, the {\mv} problem is defined as follows: Given any $\cC_0$, in finite time, reach an obstruction-free configuration without having any collisions in the process.
-An algorithm is said to solve the {\mv} problem if it always achieves an obstruction-free configuration from any arbitrary initial configuration.
+Formally, the {\mv} problem is defined as follows: Given any $\cC_0$, in a finite number of rounds, reach an obstruction-free configuration without having any collisions in the process.
+An algorithm is said to solve the {\mv} problem if it always achieves an obstruction-free configuration from any arbitrary initial configuration in a finite number of rounds.
 Each robot executes the same algorithm locally every time it is activated.
 We measure the quality of the algorithm both in terms of the number of colors and the number of rounds needed to solve the {\mv} problem.